BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 I'm sorry, I'm stuck in the 2000s.
 If you ask me to be the DJ, you'll have to listen to Blink-182, Sum 41, Avril Lavigne and the like.

 Besides music, I love podcasts.
 My favorite is Darknet Diaries, hands down!
-I also listen to podcasts in other languages about random topics - it helps with the language learning and I'm genuinely interested in the theme.
+I also listen to podcasts in other languages about random topics - I get to explore things I'm genuinely interested in while working towards my language learning goals.

 ### Other boring stuff